-TEST SCORE HIGH SCHOOL GPA CLASS RANK Achieve a minimum of 18 on Achieve a minimum overall high school Graduate in the top half of the ACT or 860 on the SAT. grade point average of 2.0 on a 4.0 scale. your high school class.
+TEST SCORE Achieve a minimum of 18 on the ACT or 860 on the SAT.

+HIGH SCHOOL GPA Achieve a minimum overall high school grade point average of 2.0 on a 4.0 scale.

+CLASS RANK Graduate in the top half of your high school class.